onepub-dev/pubspec_manager/README.md

 meet all of the criteria.
 In particualar none of them are able to preserve comments.

-So the aim of Eric is to fix three problems
+So the aim of pubspec_manager is to fix three problems

 1) simplified API
 2) fully type safe code based to ease maintenance